Switchable Topological Polar Textures in Freestanding Ultrathin Ferroelectric Oxides

-Upon heating, both configurations evolve toward a common high-temperature regime [Fig.~\ref{fig:sf}(e–f)], where the structure factor becomes more diffuse while retaining an approximate fourfold symmetry along equivalent $\langle110\rangle$ directions.
+Upon heating, both configurations evolve toward a common high-temperature regime (Figure~\ref{fig:sf}e, f), where the structure factor becomes more diffuse while retaining an approximate fourfold symmetry along equivalent $\langle110\rangle$ directions.
 This behavior reflects the loss of long-range translational order while preserving orientational correlations, consistent with a liquid-like regime exhibiting tetratic orientational symmetry.
-Such fourfold orientational order, distinct from the sixfold symmetry characteristic of hexatic phases, reflects the influence of the underlying perovskite lattice and contrasts with the ordering reported in engineered ferroelectric heterostructures \cite{Ortiz_2024}.
+Such fourfold orientational order, distinct from the sixfold symmetry characteristic of hexatic phases, reflects the influence of the underlying perovskite lattice.
+Importantly, in contrast to the squaric ordering reported in engineered ferroelectric heterostructures \cite{Ortiz_2024}, where the dominant correlations are aligned with the principal crystallographic axes, here the maxima of the structure factor lie along the diagonal $\langle110\rangle$ directions, indicating a rotation of the preferred modulation by 45°.

 In real space, this regime is accompanied by enhanced domain dynamics, as polarization domains begin to meander, merge, and undergo coherent flips, giving rise to a fluctuating labyrinthine state.
 The emergence of this behavior in a single-component BTO layer evidences an intrinsic form of frustrated ferroelectric order.
 Although labyrinthine patterns lack translational order by construction, the observed phase demonstrates that these structures nonetheless retain a preferred orientational tendency.
-Comparable fourfold diffuse scattering has been reported in two-dimensional antiferromagnetic systems \cite{Abutbul_2022}, where competing interactions give rise to melt-like orientational order.
+Comparable fourfold diffuse scattering has been reported in two-dimensional antiferromagnetic systems \cite{Abutbul_2022}, where competing interactions give rise to a state with no translational order but a well-defined orientational anisotropy.

-At higher temperatures [Fig.~\ref{fig:sf}(g–h)], the four lobes broaden and lose contrast, reflecting the progressive loss of spatial correlations and the emergence of an isotropic liquid-like behavior.
+At higher temperatures (Figure~\ref{fig:sf}g, h), the four lobes broaden and lose contrast, reflecting the progressive loss of spatial correlations and the emergence of an isotropic liquid-like behavior.
 In this regime, polarization fluctuations dominate, and the system evolves into a fully disordered state, marking the eventual loss of ferroic order.

-It is worth noting that the nematic-like orientational dynamics are confined to the layer plane.
-No polarization mixing occurs across the layer thickness, as the out-of-plane polarization remains coherently aligned across the entire layer thickness due to strong electrostatic and elastic couplings.
+It is worth noting that the orientational dynamics are effectively confined to the layer plane.
+The polarization remains coherently aligned across the layer thickness, with no mixing of directions along the out-of-plane axis due to strong electrostatic and elastic couplings.
+As a result, the system can be described as a two-dimensional field in which the relevant degree of freedom is the in-plane orientation of the domains.